List of pollution-related diseases: Air pollution diseases

 According to the World Health Organization (WHO), air pollution is linked to 7 million premature deaths (1 in 8 of total global deaths) in 2012.
+More recent analysis by the Health Effects Institute and the Institute for Health Metrics and Evaluation, published in the State of Global Air 2025 report, found that air pollution remained the leading environmental risk factor for death globally, contributing to 7.9 million deaths in 2023, with noncommunicable diseases accounting for 86% of those deaths.
 Here is a breakdown by the diseases air pollution causes: